autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 ![brief](./docs/dynamic_obstacle_stop/exclude_obstacles_by_partition.svg)

-#### collision detection
+#### Collision detection

-##### detect collision with dynamic obstacles
+##### Detect collision with dynamic obstacles

-to detect collision with obstacles, we calculate the travel time to the forward path points from the predicted path.
+To detect collision with obstacles, we calculate the travel time to the forward path points from the predicted path.
 Then, create the polygon of vehicle shape on each path point, and detect collision for each polygon.
 Interval of polygon creation is specified by the parameter of `detection_span`.
 We use this parameter to reduce calculation time.

 ![brief](./docs/dynamic_obstacle_stop/create_polygon_on_path_point.svg)

-For each created polygon, obstacle collision possibility is calculated. obstacles are described as rectangle or polygon that has range from min velocity to max velocity.
+For each created polygon, obstacle collision possibility is calculated.
+The obstacles is described as rectangle or polygon that has range from min velocity to max velocity.
-For Points, the obstacles is defined as a small cylinder object.
+For Points, the obstacle is defined as a small cylinder object.

 ![brief](./docs/dynamic_obstacle_stop/collision_detection_for_shape.svg)